Package 'rankdifferencetest'

 data <- kornbrot_table1

-# Create long-format data for demonstration purposes
+# Create tall-format data for demonstration purposes

-data_long <- reshape(
+data_tall <- reshape(

 data = kornbrot_table1,